Bricktech2000/Notes/notes/c.md

 ## storage duration

-objects declared within a block or within a function parameter and objects declared with the `auto` storage-class specifier have _automatic_ storage duration, living from the start to the end of the block. `auto` is a bit useless, because the only places it's allowed to be used, automatic storage duration is already the default --- <https://stackoverflow.com/questions/4688816/concept-of-auto-keyword-in-c>. starting in C23, `auto` provides [[c++]]-style [[type]] "inference" --- <https://youtu.be/lLv1s7rKeCM?t=11m45s>
+objects declared within a block or within a function parameter and objects declared with the `auto` storage-class specifier have _automatic_ storage duration, living from the start to the end of the block. `auto` is a bit useless, because the only places it's allowed to be used, automatic storage duration is already the default --- <https://stackoverflow.com/questions/4688816/concept-of-auto-keyword-in-c>. starting in C23, `auto` provides [[c++]]-style "[[type inference]]" --- <https://youtu.be/lLv1s7rKeCM?t=11m45s>

 > **example** `{ int x; }`